moveit/moveit.ros.org/documentation/contributing/continuous_integration/index.markdown

 ## Release Container

-Builds ontop of the CI image, the full debian-based install of MoveIt using ``apt-get``.
+Builds ontop of the CI image, the full debian-based install of MoveIt using ``apt``.

 ## Experimental Container